buzzgreyday/hgtp-node-discord-bot/README.md

 ## Features

-- Free
+- Free to use
 - Reports node status over Discord DM's
-- Provides usefull info and statistics on demand
+- Provides useful info and statistics on demand
 - Automatic or on-demand status reporting for subscribers

 ## Subscribe